 In 2002, I returned to chair side practice in Nevada and ongoing consultation for various private clients.
 While I continued to publish papers in various dental journals, I missed the classroom.
 UNLV invited me to teach part-time and I jumped at the opportunity.
 I teach the business curriculum in a two- semester classroom course in addition to working as a clinical instructor in the student dental clinic one-half day per week.
 During this time, I served as the Editor of the Nevada Dental Association Journal, a peer-reviewed journal and returned to working with the legal profession as a witness and advisor.

-My course prepares my students to operate a small business and to thrive in the competitive environment of the Universe outside of the school.
-I also cover such diverse issues as ethics and accounting in order to expose them to subjects that are not otherwise found in the curriculum from the perspective of actual practice, not abstract, academic theory.
+My course prepared my students to operate a small business and to thrive in the competitive environment of the Universe outside of the school.
+I also covered such diverse issues as ethics and accounting in order to expose them to subjects that are not otherwise found in the curriculum from the perspective of actual practice, not abstract, academic theory.

-In my clinical work with the students, my goal is to prepare them to be superb clinicians as well as thoughtful, careful, and considerate doctors.
-I work closely with the students to show them on a one-on-one basis how to perform clinical procedures better and more easily, keeping the patient’s best interest in mind while doing excellent clinical dentistry.
-My goal in the clinic is to coach my students to be the best, most competent and patient-centered doctors that they can be.
+In my clinical work with the students, my goal was to prepare them to be superb clinicians as well as thoughtful, careful, and considerate doctors.
+I worked closely with the students to show them on a one-on-one basis how to perform clinical procedures better and more easily, keeping the patient’s best interest in mind while doing excellent clinical dentistry.
+My goal in the clinic was to coach my students to be the best, most competent and patient-centered doctors that they can be.